kamyararshi/face-expression-recognition/README.md

 ```

 - Unzip the `CK+.zip` dataset and put the folder `CK+` in the `dataset` folder
-- Modify the config file `ckplus.yml`, placed the `./configs/` directory, if needed
+- Modify the config file `ckplus.yml`, placed in the `./configs/` directory, if needed
 - training:
 ```bash
 python train_ck.py
 ```

-2. For the Emotic dataset
+2. For the *Emotic* dataset

 - Create `dataset` folder: